 Can I use a sweetener other than stevia?

 Yes, you can.
 You can use any granulated sweetener.
-Conversion amount is listed below in the recipe card.
+The conversion amount is listed below in the recipe card.
 If you use a granulated sweetener, do check the batter and add a little more milk if it’s too dry.

 How to store almond flour apricot cake